Venafi/ansible-collection-venafi/roles/certificate/examples/microsoft_iis/README.md

     - variables.yml
 ```

-#### Requesting and retrieving the certificate using the Venafi Certificate Role
+#### Requesting and retrieving the certificate using the CyberArk Certificate Role

-In the following block of instructions the Venafi Certificate Role is being specified along with the variables it needs to request and retrieve the certificate from the Venafi services, by adding these instructions the Ansible will:
+In the following block of instructions the CyberArk Certificate Role is being specified along with the variables it needs to request and retrieve the certificate from the CyberArk services, by adding these instructions the Ansible will:

 - Request and retrieve a certificate which common and alternate names are `demo-iis.venafi.example`.
 - Create a RSA private key of a size of 2048 bits.